Callanwolde Fine Arts Center: Candler ancestry and the Callanwolde name

 Candler family lore holds that William Candler of Newcastle upon Tyne served as an officer in Cromwell's Army during the Irish Rebellion of the mid-17th century.
-Candler served in Sir Hardress Waller’s Regiment and after the end of the campaign was elevated to the rank of Lieutenant Colonel for “meritorious conduct in the field” by a grateful Cromwell and Parliament and granted lands in the Barony of Callan, County Kilkenny.
+Candler served in Sir Hardress Waller's Regiment, and after the end of the campaign was elevated to the rank of lieutenant colonel for "meritorious conduct in the field" by a grateful Cromwell and Parliament, and granted lands in the Barony of Callan, County Kilkenny.
 He brought his wife, Anne Villiers, widow of Capt.
-John Villiers, and family over to Ireland and made their Irish home at Callan Castle.
-The name “Callanwolde” is based on this family connection to the Irish town of Callan and the Old English word for “woods” (“wolde”).
+John Villiers, and family over to Ireland, who made their Irish home at Callan Castle.
+The name "Callanwolde" is based on this family connection to the Irish town of Callan and the Old English word for "woods" ("wolde").

-Recent genealogical research suggests that parts of this legend are, in fact, true, although as happens with all things, some details have been lost, changed, and exaggerated over the years.
+Recent genealogical research suggests that parts of this legend are, in fact, true, although some details have been lost, changed, and exaggerated over the years.

-The estate is located in the Druid Hills neighborhood of Atlanta, which was planned by the firm of Frederick Law Olmsted, designer of Central Park in New York City and the Biltmore Estate in Asheville, NC.
+The estate is located in the Druid Hills neighborhood of Atlanta, which was planned by the firm of Frederick Law Olmsted, designer of Central Park in New York City and the Biltmore Estate in Asheville, North Carolina.
 Of the estate's original 27 acres, approximately 12 remain intact.
-The grounds, which consist of sculptured lawns, formal gardens, nature trails and a rock garden, have been partially restored by the DeKalb County Federation of Garden Clubs and The Callanwolde Foundation, and are maintained by DeKalb County.
+The grounds, which consist of sculptured lawns, formal gardens, nature trails, and a rock garden, have been partially restored by the DeKalb County Federation of Garden Clubs and the Callanwolde Foundation, and are maintained by DeKalb County.

-Designed by Henry Hornbostel, who also designed Emory University, Callanwolde's plan is one of openness.
-Most rooms adjoin the great halls located on each floor, and the entire 27,000 square foot mansion is centered on a large, courtyard that has recently been enclosed.
-The attention to fine detail is evident in the excellent craftsmanship of the walnut panelling, stained glass, bronze balustrades, the artistry of the delicate ceiling and fireplace reliefs, and the pierced tracery concealing the Aeolian organ chambers.
+Designed by Henry Hornbostel, who also designed Emory University, Callanwolde has an open plan.
+Most rooms adjoin the great halls located on each floor, and the entire 27,000 square foot mansion is centered on a large, enclosed courtyard.
+The attention to fine detail is evident in the craftsmanship of the walnut panelling, stained glass, bronze balustrades, artistry of the delicate ceiling and fireplace reliefs, and pierced tracery concealing the Aeolian organ chambers.